-Best Samsung Phones of 2025 Ranked From Flagships to Budget Models
+Best Samsung Phones 2026: Flagship to Budget (Refurbished)

 Looking for the best Samsung phone?
 You've probably already decided you want more than just a phone; you want a device that works as hard as you do.
 Samsung packs its phones with sharp cameras, fast processors, and batteries that won't quit before you do.
 Android has plenty of options, but Samsung consistently comes out on top.

-Choosing the right model comes down to how you use your phone.
-We’ve tested and reviewed the latest Samsung phones so you can pick a device that fits your lifestyle, your needs, and your budget without the guesswork.
+Choosing the right model comes down to how you use your phone and your budget.
+We've tested and reviewed the latest Samsung phones, then sorted them by what each one does best, so you can pick a device that fits your lifestyle without the guesswork.

 What is the Best Samsung Phone?